 Working for someone else

 Another category of deductions often forgotten is unreimbursed employee business expenses.
 While no longer deductible for federal taxes, some states still allow this as a state itemized deduction.
-If your employer allows you to telecommute from home, for example, you may deduct part of the household expenses related to a space used exclusively as a home office, Weltman said.
+Weltman said, if your employer allows you to telecommute from home, for example, you may deduct part of the household expenses related to a space used exclusively as a home office, and added:

 “Employees must show that they work from home for their employers’ preference and not their own convenience,”

 One of these overlooked off-site working deductions, O’Brien said, is the cost of going from your home office to another work location.
 People also frequently forget to deduct expenses related to business.
 Anything required for work may be deductible, including the use of a personal vehicle for business, tools you have to buy to do a job, and work clothes.
 Weltman said any clothes you deduct must be only for work; if they're suitable for non-work situations, you can't claim them as a work expense.

 Don’t forget about job-hunting expenses.
 Costs for resume preparation, mailing resumes, and travel for job interviews are deductible as miscellaneous itemized deductions, said Patricia Martin, a certified public accountant with Rudd, Martin and Brown PC of Denver.

 Weltman said taxpayers who itemize medical costs not covered by insurance need to check what the IRS has characterized as "qualified medical expenses" for that tax year.